PooriaT/PooriaT/README.md

 🌱 **I’m currently learning**

-- Java Programming
 - Design Pattern

 💬 **Contact**

-- Want to collaborate or say hi?
+Would you like to collaborate or say hi?
 Drop me an email at pooria@duck.com

 📊 **GitHub Stats**